 Va.
 House Speaker: 'Rightful Hesitation' Over Removing Gov. Northam

-As lawmakers returned to the capitol Monday morning, they renewed calls for Virginia Gov. Ralph Northam to resign.
+As lawmakers returned to the Capitol on Monday morning, they renewed calls for Virginia Gov. Ralph Northam to resign.

 Northam has been silent since a Saturday news conference in which he said he did not take part in a racist yearbook photo from his days in medical school.

-Monday morning, the Republican Speaker of the House of Delegates called the controversy "a painful and heartbreaking moment for the Commonwealth."
+Monday morning, the Republican speaker of the House of Delegates called the controversy "a painful and heartbreaking moment for the commonwealth."
 Kirk Cox told reporters that "regardless of the veracity of the photo," the Democratic governor had lost the confidence of the people.

 Asked by reporters about the possibility of removing Northam from office, Cox said there is "rightful hesitation."
 Constitutional provisions are very specific, according to Cox, and mainly refer to physical or mental incapacitation.
 He added that impeachment would have to meet "a very high standard."
 Cox said he had not been approached by Democratic legislators about any effort to remove Northam.

-A news conference from the Virginia Legislative Black Caucus, originally scheduled for 8:00 a.m.
+A news conference from the Virginia Legislative Black Caucus, originally scheduled for 8 a.m.
 Monday, was canceled.
-Protesters calling for Northam's resignation gathered outside the capitol around 10:00 a.m.
+Protesters calling for Northam's resignation gathered outside the Capitol around 10 a.m.

 After the photo was published online Friday afternoon, Northam apologized both in a written and a video statement.
-Saturday afternoon, however, the governor denied he was in the 1984 photo, but admitted to wearing blackface least once in his life, during a Michael Jackson dance contest.
-"And I used just a little bit of shoe polish to put under my ... or on my cheeks," Northam said before adding "and the reason I used a very little bit is because I don't know if anybody's ever tried that but you cannot get shoe polish off."
+Saturday afternoon, however, the governor denied he was in the 1984 photo, but admitted to wearing blackface at least once in his life, during a Michael Jackson dance contest.
+"And I used just a little bit of shoe polish to put under my ... or on my cheeks," Northam said, before adding "and the reason I used a very little bit is because I don't know if anybody's ever tried that but you cannot get shoe polish off."

 Northam, a veteran and pediatrician, won election in 2017 as part of a broad Democratic wave.
 The day after he was elected, he told reporters his campaign's success was a rebuke to divisive politics.
 "The hatred, the bigotry, the politics that is tearing this country apart that's not the United States of America that people love," Northam said then.
-"It's certainly not the Commonwealth of Virginia."
+"It's certainly not the commonwealth of Virginia."

 While not known as a compelling public speaker, Northam has been widely praised for his ability to get things done in a bipartisan manner.
 Under his leadership last year, Virginia finally passed Medicaid expansion.